pytorch/pytorch/docs/source/sparse.rst

 are zeros.

-A sparse tensor is represented as a pair of dense tensors: a tensor which contains the actual values :class:`torch.sparse.values`, and a tensor which contains the coordinates of those values :class:`torch.sparse.indices`.
+A sparse tensor is represented as a pair of dense tensors: a tensor of values and a tensor of indices.
 A sparse tensor can be constructed by providing these two tensors, as well as the size of the sparse tensor (which cannot be inferred from these tensors!)